Skip to content

 Overview

-Thermoline's Australian-made AS1681 drying ovens are designed to remove moisture from products and samples where there may be an explosion hazard due to the presence of flammable volatiles.
-These ovens comply with AS1681-2002, a standard that specifies the safety requirements for electrical equipment used in explosive atmospheres.
+Thermoline's Australian-made AS1681 drying oven is designed to remove moisture from products and samples where there may be an explosion hazard due to the presence of flammable volatiles.
+The oven complies with AS1681-2002, a standard that specifies the safety requirements for electrical equipment used in explosive atmospheres.

 Key Features